maxfolley/css-support/README.md

 Also contains an animation helper that will use css transitions if available and will fallback to jQuery if not.

+SUPPORT only has one dependeny at this time, jQuery.
+This dependency will be removed on the next iteration.

 Usage
 -----